GalaxAlign: Mimicking Citizen Scientists' Multimodal Guidance for Galaxy Morphology Analysis

 \subsection{Textual Description}

 Our input text follows the common format \textit{A picture of a/an \{class name\}}.
-Since the \textit{class name} clearly and concisely describes the structure of the galaxies, it provides an efficient and identifying textual label.
+Since the \textit{class name} clearly and concisely describes the structure of the galaxies, it provides a succinct and distinguishing textual label.
 For example, sentences such as “\textit{A picture of an unbarred-spiral galaxy}” or “\textit{A picture of a cigar round smooth galaxy}” effectively capture the structural information of the galaxies.